But if you want something truly versatile to beautify your living space, you should try making macrame curtains!

 Vintage Macrame Pattern for Curtain Panels by The Patternist

-The material used in the display photo is heavy 2-ply jute rope.
+The material used in the photo above is heavy 2-ply jute rope.
 You can buy jute rope at any craft retail store, or substitute it for any other kind of macrame cord with a few adjustments.

 Macrame Pattern Curtain by The Cute Pattern Shop

 This macrame curtain pattern is not for the faint of heart.
 It’s also not for a beginner.
 But it’s incredibly stunning!

 DIY Macrame Curtains by The Spruce Crafts